Vietnamese Tamarind Catfish Soup (Canh Chua Ca)

 Vietnamese tamarind catfish soup is a dish you won’t usually find in restaurants in the U.S.

-To enjoy it, you’d need to know someone who can whip up traditional Vietnamese home-cooked dishes or make it yourself.
+To enjoy it, you’d need to know someone who can make traditional Vietnamese home-cooked dishes or learn to make them yourself.
+Good news.
+I can help you with the latter.
+Keep reading, my friend.

 Canh Chua Cá, or “sour fish soup,” is a quintessential Vietnamese soup side dish that accompanies steamed rice.